 Explore the progression of animate materials, from familiar materials to future possibilities, in our interactive timeline.

-Join our British Science Week event, ‘Building the future: animate materials’, on Wednesday 10th March 2021 to learn more about what a future with animate materials could look like.
+Catch up on our British Science Week event, ‘Building the future: animate materials’, to learn more about what a future with animate materials could look like.

 See our Animate Materials resources for teachers.